 Construction has been started on the \$225,000 Raleigh hotel on the oceanfront at 18th st. and Collins ave., Miami Beach, for the Shore Corp., of which William Shorenstein, Tom Casara and Jack Cantor are officers.
-The building, with 113 rooms plus public spaces, will be ready for occupancy in November.
-The large tower next to the circular corner will be faced entirely with vitrolite and aluminum molds, and will be illuminated with recessed neon.
+The building, with 113 rooms plus public spaces, will be ready for occupancy in November. large fower next to the circular corner will be faced entirely with vitrelite and aluminum melds, and will be illuminated with recessed neon.
 Concealed neon will also light the elevator tower and the main entrance.
-All entrances on Collins ave., 18th st. and the oceanfront will he decorated with polished stone.
-The lounge, to be known as the Raleigh room, will have bleached white oak walls, in a modern version of old English halls.
-The hotel will also include a diningroom, cocktail lounge, solaria, barbershop, beauty parlor and eight de luxe penthouses, L. Murray Dixon is the architect, Richard Belsham, structural engineer, Maurice Connell, mechanical engineer and P. J. Davis, general contractor.
+All entrances on Collins ave., 18th st. and the oceanfront will be decorated with polished stone.
+The lounge, to be known as the Raleigh room, will have bleached white oak walls, in a modern version of old English halls. hotel will also include a diningroom, cocktail lounge, solaria, barbershop, beauty parler and eight de luxe penthouses.
+L. Murray Dixon is the architect, Richard Belsham, structural engineer, Maurice Connell, mechanical engineer and P. J. Davis, general contractor.